-Outline session aims.
+Outline session aims and objectives, as above.

-Note the inclusive 'educator' audience; session has relevance to a wide range of ages and backgrounds, not just schools/teachers.
+Note the inclusive 'educator' audience; the session and associated guidance can have relevance to a wide range of ages and backgrounds, not just schools/teachers.

-Signpost to any relevant local links to Outdoor Learning, STEM, session themes; acknowledge any relevant expertise within group (and incorporate as appropriate).
+Note any relevant local links to Outdoor Learning, STEM, Citizen Science, #15 Life On Land resources; acknowledge any relevant expertise within group (and incorporate as appropriate).